-Plants with effective life of three or more years

-Annual write-off rate Maximum write-off period

-40% 2 years 183 days

-27% 3 years 257 days

-20% 5 years

-17% 5 years 323 days

-13% 7 years 253 days

-7% 14 years 105 days

-Annual write-off rate 40% 27% 20% 17% 13%
+Effective life Annual write-off rate Maximum write-off period 3 to less than 5 years 40% 2 years 183 days 5 to less than 6 / 3 years 27% 3 years 257 days 6 / 3 to less than 10 years 20% 5 years 10 to less than 13 years 17% 5 years 323 days 13 to less than 30 years 13% 7 years 253 days 30 years or more 7% 14 years 105 days

-Where ownership of the horticultural plants changes, the new owner is entitled to continue claiming the balance of the capital expenditure incurred on establishing the plants on the same basis.
+Where ownership of the horticultural plants changes, the new owner is entitled to continue claiming the balance of the capital expenditure incurred establishing the plants on the same basis.

 Any recoupment of the expenditure is assessable income.
-Where the expenditure is deductible over more than one income year, special rules apply to determine the amount of any recoupment to be included in assessable income in the year of recoupment and in later income years.
+Where the expenditure is deductible over more than one income year, special rules apply to determine the amount of any recoupment to be included in assessable income in the year of recoupment and later income years.